sfl0r3nz05/KafkaPerformanceOnK8s/documentation/InstallSelfHelmChart.md

 	     useExternal: false
 	   ```

     - Configure the external access, modifying the external IP address.
 E.g.: 10.5.0.102:
+	- The IP to be used can be seen in the figure below left.

 	   ```console
 	   configurationOverrides: